Change the payload menu entry text using a .txt file (+ add hotkeys)

 e.g. For a Ubuntu1401.txt file in the MAINMENU folder, the menu entry will appear as 'Boot to Ubuntu1401' and help text is 'Boot /_ISO/MAINMENU/Ubuntu.ISO'

-Note: $HOME$ and $NAME$ when used in .txt files in the \_ISO\WINDOWS\xxxxx folders are not translated.
+Note: $HOME$ and $NAME$ should not be used in .txt files in the \_ISO\WINDOWS\xxxxx folders as they are not translated.

 Checking for 64-bit or 32-bit CPUs

 In E2B 1.62+ you can add '32' or '64' to a file extension (e.g. Ubuntu.iso64 would only appear in the menu if the system contained a 64-bit CPU).
 For example, you could have both Ubuntu.iso64 and Ubuntu.iso32 payload files so that on a 32-bit system, it would only list the 32-bit ISO and on a 64-bit system, it would only list the 64-bit ISO.

 You can also add a 'pwd' suffix, e.g. Ubuntu.pwd64 so that the E2B password is required before it can be run.

 However, if you use a .txt file (Ubuntu.txt) then the special 64\32\pwd suffixes will not work and your Ubuntu.iso64 file will still be listed on 32-bit systems.

 To only list the file on a 64-bit system, you would need this .txt file

 iftitle [checkrange 2,3 is64bit] Ubuntu\n Run Ubuntu on a 64-bit system

 To only list an iso on a 32-bit system, you would need this .txt file